samuelmtimbo/unit/README.md

 The Unit Programming Language was developed in close junction to the Unit Programming Environment, which is a Web application built for easy composition of new units.
 The environment is designed to feel visual and kinesthetic, giving the perception of Direct Manipulation of Live Virtual Objects.
 The Unit Programming experience is minimalistic, ergonomic, mobile, and can be performed through a variety of input devices, and editing can be partially expressed through Drawing, Gesture and Voice.

 Unit is similar in concept to the Unix shell.
 For a seasoned programmer, Unit should feel like the 2D evolution of the Command Line Interface (CLI) where units' (commands) inputs and outputs (stdin/stdout/stderr) can be piped together into a graph (script).
-In fact, Unit can be thought of as a re-exploration of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in the context of modern Software Engineering and Web Development.
+Unit can be thought of as a re-exploration of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in the context of modern Software Engineering and Web Development.

 The Unit system is set to grow into a simple and approachable Web Operating System, which is sandboxed by default, enabling a new era of Software Sharing and Collaboration, unifying the currently fragmented Computer Experience.